redis/go-redis/README.md

 Other projects you may like:

-- [Bun](https://bun.uptrace.dev) - fast and simple SQL client for PostgreSQL, MySQL, and SQLite.
+- [Bun](https://bun.uptrace.dev/) - fast and simple SQL client for PostgreSQL, MySQL, and SQLite.
-- [treemux](https://github.com/vmihailenco/treemux) - high-speed, flexible, tree-based HTTP router
+- [BunRouter](https://bunrouter.uptrace.dev/) - fast and flexible HTTP router for Go.
-  for Go.

 ## Ecosystem